qooxdoo/qooxdoo/docs/development/antipatterns.md

 reside on the server-side.
 If it is not possible (or not desired) there should be at least a reasonable feedback to the user about the intensive task currently running.
-If long-running tasks can be split into a sequence of small tasks, the Progressive (`qx.ui.progressive.Progressive`) widget may allow you to progressive execute the sequence of small tasks without blocking other operation of your application.
+If long-running tasks can be split into a sequence of small tasks, the Progressive (`qx.ui.progressive.Progressive`) widget may allow you to progressively execute the sequence of small tasks without blocking other operation of your application.
 Organizing your application around a finite state machine (`qx.util.fsm.FiniteStateMachine`) may also help to avoid the pitfalls of